Highlights of Cambodia and Laos

 Le Bel Air Resort, Luang Prabang (4T)

 Explore Luang Prabang with a local guide, and learn about Laos’ rich, colourful culture.
-We start at the former Royal Palace, which now serves as the National Museum with displays of historical relics.
-Then take a short walk to Wat Mai, a Buddhist temple with an incredible gold-covered bas relief.
+We start at Wat Xieng Thong, one of the oldest and most revered temples in the country, filled with ancient and ornate carvings and mosaics.
+We continue to Wat Mai, a Buddhist temple with an incredible gold-covered bas relief.
 While here, we learn about Buddhism and its influence on the local culture.
-We continue to Wat Xieng Thong, one of the oldest and most revered temples in the country, filled with ancient and ornate carvings and mosaics.
+Then take a short walk the former Royal Palace, which now serves as the National Museum with displays of historical relics.
 We finish our morning tour at Ock Pop Tok, the Living Craft Centre which preserves traditional Lao weaving techniques.
 A short tour reveals the age-old process of creating beautiful Lao textiles.
 The afternoon is free in this outstanding former capital.

 A drive through the Luang Prabang countryside takes us to Kuang Si Waterfalls, for the chance to explore the surrounding dense jungle on foot or to follow a steep track to the top of the falls for beautiful views.
 These waterfalls cascade into stunning turquoise-blue pools.
 We return to the city, stopping at the Bamboo Experience Plantation and Pavilion.
 While here, learn about the traditional and modern uses of bamboo and its significance within Lao culture.
 See the bamboo weaving process and try a Kamu bamboo dance, walking stilts and making your own bamboo sticky rice for lunch.
 Later this afternoon, we board a traditional river boat for a leisurely cruise on the mystical Mekong River as the sun sets over the Mekong and the mountain ranges.
 Enjoy a dinner of typical Lao dishes, while performances of traditional Lao dances depict stories of rural life, folk tales and legends.